willfurnass/conda-rses-pres/content.md

   - May not be easy/possible to switch to Py3 (e.g. on Centos 7)

 ---
-# Install Py stuff as root using pip?
+### Install Py stuff as root using pip?

+  - Pros:
-  - Pro: newer Py pkgs
+      - newer Py pkgs
+  - Cons:
-  - Con: Now using two pkg managers
+      - Now using two pkg managers
            - Conflicts!
            - May break your OS as many \*nix OS utilities written in Py
            - How to keep Py and non-Py deps in sync?
-  - Con: No sandboxing
+      - No sandboxing
-  - Con:- Can only have one version of each package for all projects
+      - Can only have one version of each package for all projects
-  - Con:- Slow to install if no wheel available and may need a compiler (urgh)
+      - Slow to install if no wheel available and may need a compiler (urgh)

+---
-# Install Py pkgs in virtualenv?
+### Install Py pkgs in virtualenv?

   - Pro: Newer Py pkgs
   - Pro: Safer as no longer root